 Food supplements require product approval to be imported into the Turkey.
-The food business operator (importer, producer, seller, etc.) should make an application for each product to MinFAL with the required information given below:
+The food business operator (importer, producer, seller, etc.) should fill out an application for each product and submit it to MinAF with the required information given below:

 - trade name or brand of product,

 - name and address of the company

-- ingredient list of product in percent,
+- ingredient list of product in percent

-- specification document of product,
+- specification document of product

 - recommended daily intake dose

-- if applicable, HACCP and/or GMP documentation

-- if product contains herb(s) as an ingredient, botanical and Latin names of the herb(s), part used

-- fee payment document

-- other documents where MinFAL requests
+- if applicable, HACCP and/or GMP documentation - if product contains herb(s) as an ingredient, botanical and Latin names of the herb(s), part used - fee payment document - other documents where MinAF requests - letter of commitment that brand of product is not brand of medicine - if product contains herbs, documents related to production methodology of this herb (like organic, GMP, etc)

-Food supplement applications are made to the provincial directorates of MinFAL.
-Evaluations and approvals of the products for consumers (other than products for children ages 2-4) are made by provincial directorates of MinFAL.
+Food supplement applications are made to the provincial directorates of MinAF.
+Evaluations and approvals of the products for consumers (other than products for children ages 2-4) are made by provincial directorates of MinAF.
 The products for 2-4 year old children are evaluated and approved by the committee established under the GDFC at the central government level.
 Once it is approved by relevant provincial directorate, then it can be sold throughout the country.
 Applicants must pay an approval fee for each product approval, and the fee amount is updated each year.
 There is no expiration date for approval unless conditions change.